-When you follow my block already for a while, you know that my favorite color is black.
+Another reason may be that pastels just wash you out.
+Thus, pastels are not so you.
+For example, when you follow my block already for a while, you know that my favorite color is black.
 I already loved black when I was a toddler.
 Yes, and if there were a darker color than black, I would wear it!
+Gray, not so me!

-Pastels with warm undertones look perfect on red heads with cooper undertones or strains in their hair or on strawberry blondes.
+Pastels with warm undertones are perfect colors for red heads with cooper undertones or strains in their hair as well as on strawberry blondes.
 These pastels even look romantic when the item is lace.
 These looks are head-turning – think of Nicole Kidman in her pastel apricot-pink lace dress on the red carpet years ago. <3

 Pastels that look plain old